 Price Vs. Features

-The two models are $1000 apart.
+The two models are $1000 or so apart.
 With that price range, you’ll want to think about whether you need the added features of the TC20.
 While the TC20 provides a better overall experience for everyone, its real distinguishing characteristic is its electronic interface.
 The TC20 is much better in terms of friendliness toward multiple users.
 Individual users will also get preprogrammed workouts, adaptive training software, and a more elaborate workout.
-With that in mind, the $1000 difference is a lot for a fairly similar workout.
+With that in mind, the price difference is a lot for a fairly similar workout.
 If you’re self-motivated, you probably won’t need the added features.

 *When you’re reading online reviews, make sure you’re looking at feedback on the updated models.
 Bowflex seem to have addressed many of the first generation issues.